Hellothereyoko/My-Weather-API/README.md

 <div align="left">

-This program takes a domain passed into the terminal and plots the weather forecast by hour on a graph.
+This program takes a domain passed into the Ubuntu terminal and plots the weather forecast by hour on a graph.
 (With a maxima of 160hrs) The program utilizes modular design where the functions are predefined, then called in main.
 The program will display the API call, Coordinates, and temps.
-This is to have some user feedback that the program is functioning.
+This is to have some user feedback to ensure that the program is functioning.

 </div>